BitLooter/htmlark/README.rst

 .. image:: https://img.shields.io/pypi/l/HTMLArk.svg
         :target: https://github.com/BitLooter/htmlark

 Embed images, CSS, and JavaScript into an HTML file.
-Through the magic of `data URIs <https://developer.mozilla.org/en-US/docs/Web/HTTP/data_URIs>`_, ``htmlark`` can save these external dependencies inline right in the HTML.
+Through the magic of `data URIs <https://developer.mozilla.org/en-US/docs/Web/HTTP/data_URIs>`_, HTMLArk can save these external dependencies inline right in the HTML.
 No more keeping around those "reallycoolwebpage_files" directories alongside the HTML files, everything is self-contained.

 Note that this will only work with static pages.
 If an image or other resource is loaded with JavaScript, HTMLArk won't even know it exists.